Your cycling fallacy is…

 “People frequently break the rules of the road when cycling (ignoring red lights, etc.)”

-Much attention is paid to the issue of people cycling through stop signals, whereas the truth is that, regardless of the mode of travel used, some people will break traffic rules.
+Regardless of the mode of travel used, some people will break traffic rules.
 People are no more likely to break traffic laws when they are cycling than when they are driving or walking.

 Good public infrastructure, designed with cycling in mind as a valid mode of transport, makes rule-breaking less attractive and/or necessary.
 The bad behaviour of some should not be used as an argument against improving conditions for all (a point that doesn't even need making for other modes of transport).